smart-data-models/dataModel.SocialMedia/SMAnalysis/doc/spec_JA.md

       x-ngsi:
         type: Property
     analyzedAt:
+      description: 'The time at which the analysis finished'
       format: date-time
       type: string
+      x-ngsi:
+        type: Property
     areaServed:
       description: 'The geographic area where a service or offered item is provided'
       type: string